Distance: 44 miles out and back

-At 14.2 miles (it’s sometimes helpful to know exact distances on a long climb) there’s a mini-summit.
+At 14.2 miles (it’s sometimes helpful to know exact distances on a long climb) you reach a plateau.
 The next/last 8 miles are mostly untaxing rollers working their way gradually upward to the summit.
 You’ll gain about 700 ft in those last 8 miles, most of it in one distressingly long pitch that catches you off-guard.
 At first you ride through a burn, then a few miles of ordinary conifer forest.
 Then you enter the lava flow, the reason most of the cars are up here.
 The word “moonscape” comes to everyone’s mind.
 The area around the summit is an ocean of ancient, black lava, sprinkled with gnarly trees bravely growing in it, or having tried to grow in it and failed.
 Their dead trunks and broken limbs are irresistibly reminiscent of skeletons and bones.

 At 22 miles, the turn-around point, you reach the Pass (there’s a summit sign to have your photo taken under) and the inimitable Dee Wright Observatory.
 It’s for observing the lava, not the stars, an old queer building made entirely out of the local lava rock.
 From its top you can see the Sisters mountains, Mt.
 Hood, Mt.
 Hamilton, and a dozen other points of interest, all identified for you by a large brass compass.

 The ride back begins with one little pitch.
 That’s the last significant climbing you do in the return 22 miles.
 The descent is simply astonishing (after you re-ride the 8 miles of plateau), a perfect 14 miles of serpentining, banked curves on a pitch that ranges from mellow to exhilarating, all on a glassy road surface with good sight lines, plenty of room for oncoming cars (and there will be a few by mid-day), with all the dangerous curves clearly marked by speed limit signs (when it says “20” you know you need to slow to 25, and so on).
 No two corners are alike.
 Every 1/4 mile is a new experience.
 And another plus: no car will pass you, because you can ride this road faster than they can drive it.